 The Tibet Museum was officially inaugurated in October of 1999, with a permanent collection that celebrates the History of Tibetan Culture.
 The design of the exhibit with traditional Tibetan architecture creates the atmosphere of authentic Tibetan art.

 The exhibition hall in the museum is designed in Tibetan architectural style with Tibetan doors, beam-decoration, and patterns, creating an atmosphere of authentic Tibetan art.
 The museum is a perfect combination of Tibetan culture and modern architectural art.

 The exhibition includes displays of Tibetan people's costumes, items of daily life, means of communication and so on.
-From a variety of perspectives, these show how Tibetan people dressed, what they ate, how they lived, their marriage and funeral customs.
+From a variety of perspectives, these show how Tibetan people dressed, what they ate, how they lived, what their marriage and funeral customs are.

 Visitors can also see variety of folk art such as unique Tibetan handicrafts, costumes, jewelry, and adornments made of gold, silver, and jade, as well as fine Chinese pottery.
 Catching a glimpse of the long stretch of Tibetan history, visitors can experience the profoundness of Tibetan culture from these exhibitions.

 Location: In the southeast corner of Norbu Lingka, Lhasa city

 Transportation: Take bus 86, 98, 106, 109, 201, 203, 204

 Take taxi from downtown Lhasa to the museum; about CNY 10 for the taxi fare.

 Opening hours: 10:00 to 18:00 (Closed on Monday)